What does a Automotive Consultant do?

 - Bachelor’s degree in Automotive Engineering, Business, or a related field.

-- Minimum of 3-5 years of experience in the automotive industry, preferably in a consulting or sales role.
+- Minimum of 3-5 years of experience in the automotive industry, preferably in a consulting or advisory role.

-- In-depth knowledge of automotive technologies, market trends, and industry regulations.
+- In-depth knowledge of automotive technologies, features, and market trends.

 Is becoming a Automotive Consultant a good career path?